 It's Best to Meet Your Astrologer in Person

 If you can make an appointment with and meet an astrologer in person, he or she is probably a genuine practitioner.
 Ask for references, or to see a certificate (proof the astrologer has taken a standardized test or graduated from an astrology course).
 Note: Many astrologers are self-taught or have studied with experienced teachers, but might not have taken the tests.
 Here is a link to the American Federation of Astrologers (AFA) list of their certified professional astrologers.
 You will notice there are relatively few.
 It is not easy to be an astrologer!
-The tests for certification are extremely demanding and no computer calculations are allowed, and the candidate might have to travel cross-country to the few cities where the supervised tests are given once or twice a year.
+The tests for certification are extremely demanding: No computer calculations are allowed, and the candidate might have to travel cross-country to the few cities where the supervised tests are given once or twice a year.
 Legitimate certification tests are also given by the organizations NCGR, ISAR and Kepler College.
 But an astrologer with good references is probably fine.